Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * It helps us decide which methodology to use to solve a business problem.
 * There are 2 types of businesss problems: Predictive and Analytical.

+**Thoughts:** The type of bussiness problem you have depends on the purpose of the analysis

 ![Types of Data Analysis](./images/types-of-data-analysis.png) *Credit: Lesson2.pdf I downloaded from the Bertelsmann Scholarship Data Track Slack Channel*